National Highways: National Traffic Information Service (NTIS)

 Sopra Steria operates the National Traffic Information Service (NTIS) on behalf of National Highways.
 NTIS is the information hub of England's strategic road network.

 The service is based at Quinton, Birmingham and is responsible for providing accurate, historical, real-time and predictive traffic and incident information to businesses, the travelling public and National Highways' operations.
 It collects real-time traffic information from over 10,000 fixed sites on the motorway and all-purpose trunk road network from MIDAS and Traffic Monitoring Unit (TMU) electronic loops in the road surface and automatic number plate recognition (ANPR) cameras at the roadside.

-It uses anonymous floating vehicle traffic data (FVD) from vehicles to supplement the fixed traffic monitoring sites.
 NTIS has access to nearly 2,000 CCTV cameras, 300 weather stations, 4,600 roadside electronic signs, 16,000 roadside electronic matrix signals and incident data from over 250 operational partners, including the police and local authorities.

-It processes this data to create useful intelligence for operational decision making and dissemination of current and predictive information to the public using the 4,600 roadside variable-message signs, the Highways England website (including a mobile version), social media channels such as Twitter and the telephone-based Highways England customer contact centre and distributing information to the media and businesses through a number of data feeds.
+It processes this data to create useful intelligence for operational decision making and dissemination of current and predictive information to the public using the 4,600 roadside variable-message signs, the National Highways website (including a mobile version), social media channels such as Twitter and the telephone-based National Highways customer contact centre and distributing information to the media and businesses through a number of data feeds.
 These feeds are widely used by organisations such as the BBC and local newspaper websites for their own traffic information.
 Services such as Google Maps and sat-nav operators also use National Highways' data for their traffic information.